briceshun/Index-Nested-Loop-Join-INLJ/README.md

 # Index Nested Loop Join (INLJ)
-This project is about building and analysing a Data Warehouse prototype for New World with a Semi Stream Join (INLJ) implementation.
+This project is about building and analysing a Data Warehouse prototype with a Semi Stream Join (INLJ) implementation.

 ## Operating the Data Warehouse
 The operation of the data warehouse can be broken down into 3 major steps: